dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Blockchain is a platform, not a panacea.
    1. Money is an intermediary in the exchange of value.
 It’s not value itself.
 It’s a verb.
    1. Social asset, not a financial instrument
    1. Whats worse?
-Blockheads and Blockchain?
+Blockheads or Blockchain?
 Or do they go hand-in-hand.
    1. Misfits and Millionaires Trying to Reinvent Money.
 The best laid BTC plans, both from misfits and millionaires, often go astray.
    1. If you try to legislate against everything, eventually you have nothing.
 Could bitcoin function better without government regulations?
    1. Fintech innovation as a catalyst that sparks regulatory change?